Remote Exam Sessions

 Exam Preparation – how to pass first time

-With effective preparation, you will be able to pass the ACCA exams first time.
-The way you prepare matters and carefully following the tips below, which are based on feedback from students who have passed the exams, will increase your chance of success.
+With effective preparation, you will be able to pass the ACCA exams first time, thereby saving yourself both time and money, and enabling you to access the benefits of being ACCA -qualified more quickly.
+The way you prepare matters and carefully following the tips below, which are based on years of teaching experience and feedback from students who have passed the exams, will increase your chance of success.
 Note that if you have previously failed an exam, you need to change the way you study.

 When should I study?